mysoftlife/mysoftlife.github.io/README.md

-# POWX
+# MOBI

-API documentation for POWX.
+API documentation for MOBI.